Do not love half lovers Do not entertain half friends Do not indulge in works of the half talented Do not live half a life and do not die a half death

 did you see me open up this Autumn?

-wet, yet fruitless spent Spring wading into lies instead of soft blossoms and new grass Winter approaches, maybe the frost will kill this disease,
+wet, yet fruitless after a Spring spent wading into lies instead of soft blossoms and new grass Winter approaches, maybe the frost will kill this disease,

 for good

-nearly naked in sunshine, cold rainstorms, wetland pools and moonlight
+nearly naked in sunshine, cold rainstorms, in wetland pools and moonlight

 unapologetically